-- Cream Cheese: The cream cheese helps hold the ingredients in the poppers together and it add that delicious creaminess.
-You can use the lighter cream cheese if you prefer.
+- Cream Cheese: The cream cheese helps hold the ingredients in the poppers together, and it adds that delicious creaminess.
+You can use lighter cream cheese if you prefer.

 - Peppers: We added diced jalapenos and diced red bell peppers to these cheesy corn bites!
 The peppers add spiciness, flavor, color, and crunch.
 If you are looking for more heat, be sure to include some of the jalapeno seeds.

 - Hot Sauce: The sriracha sauce adds spice and flavor to the poppers.
 You can substitute it with your favorite hot sauce or skip adding it if you want milder corn poppers.

 The corn popper’s exterior is a combination of bread crumbs and spices that fry to a crispy golden brown in the oil!

 - Panko Bread Crumbs: These bread crumbs have larger flakes that are drier and crispier than plain bread crumbs.
 They add great texture to the poppers and add to the crunchiness.